 Banks Track – Our Story

-The four-day Banks Peninsula Track (with a two day option) grew into a “must-do” activity for many walkers from both New Zealand and overseas.
+The original four-day Banks Peninsula Track (with a two day option) grew into a “must-do” activity for many walkers from both New Zealand and overseas.
 Retirement of one landowner in 2017 resulted in change, so after 27 years the four-day track has become the three-day classic walk (with a two-day hikers option).
 These three days offer everything the four days were able to offer except a visit to one bay, and the silver lining is that many of our walkers find it easier to plan a three day escape than a four day one.

 There are now five landowner partners.
 Each takes responsibility for the track that runs through their land and the accommodation they provide.
 Together, the landowners, and a few helpers, manage the finances, booking system, health and safety, marketing etc. It is a traditional family run Peninsula business.
 To put a face to the Banks Track “family” take a look at our Team.

 This diversity of ownership, coupled with such a range of landscape, makes the Banks Track not only the original, but also the most unique private tramping track in New Zealand.

 Take a look through our Banks Track website and then come to visit soon.